guilhemmarchand/mercedes_splunk_start_defender/README.md

 - On Splunk Cloud, a granted user executed the defender custom command
 - As it is operating in `instance_role=splunk_cloud`, the custom command performs a REST call to an API endpoint part of the application on the Splunk Heavy Forwarder
-- The Splunk Enterprise on-premise instance running the Addon with `instance_role=splunk_relay` receives the request on its listening enpoint
+- The Splunk Enterprise on-premise instance running the Addon with `instance_role=splunk_relay` receives the request on its listening endpoint
 - It operates the REST API call to the Defender service, and returns the response in return
 - The custom command executed on Splunk Cloud receives the response and returns it to the requester user